rlucente-se-jboss/ib-fips-stig/README.md

 Press CTRL-C to stop the above command.

 ### Build the ISO installer
 Identify the UUID for the compose of the rpm-ostree container image.
+The UUID will be a multi-character value like `4c9665d2-9c3e-4a76-9a68-78e7174a47d3` or something similar.
+Make sure to substitute the actual value everywhere `UUID` appears in the commands below.

     composer-cli compose status

 To download the container image, type the following command.
 If this is the only compose, you can simply hit TAB instead of typing the UUID.

     composer-cli compose image UUID